1932 Maine gubernatorial election

 The 1932 Maine gubernatorial election took place on September 12, 1932.
 Incumbent Republican Governor William Tudor Gardiner did not seek re-election.
 Democratic candidate Louis J. Brann defeated Republican candidate Burleigh Martin.
-Brann was the first Democrat elected Governor of Maine since Oakley C. Curtis in 1914, and the first Democrat to receive a majority of the popular vote since John Hubbard in 1850.
+Brann was the first Democrat elected Governor of Maine since Oakley C. Curtis in 1914, and the first Democrat to receive a majority of the popular vote since Frederick W. Plaisted in 1910.
 This election ended a streak of eight consecutive Republican gubernatorial victories in Maine.